davidborden/website/README.md

-I'm in my 20s and am an iOS engineer born and raised in Southern California and living in Austin Texas
+I'm in my 20s and am an iOS engineer born and raised in Southern California.
+I now live in Austin Texas.

 I currently work at [Procore](https://www.glassdoor.com/Reviews/Procore-Technologies-Reviews-E691343.htm)